1952–53 New York Knicks season

-The 1952–53 New York Knicks season was the seventh season for the team in the National Basketball Association (NBA).
-With a 47–23 record, the Knicks won the regular season Eastern Division title by a half-game over the Syracuse Nationals and made the NBA Playoffs for the seventh consecutive year.
+The 1952–53 New York Knickerbockers season was the seventh season for the team in the National Basketball Association (NBA).
+With a 47–23 record, the Knickerbockers won the regular season Eastern Division title by a half-game over the Syracuse Nationals and made the NBA Playoffs for the seventh consecutive year.

-In the first round of the 1953 NBA Playoffs, the Knicks swept the Baltimore Bullets 2–0 in a best-of-three series to advance to the Eastern Division finals.
+In the first round of the 1953 NBA Playoffs, the Knickerbockers swept the Baltimore Bullets 2–0 in a best-of-three series to advance to the Eastern Division finals.
 There, New York defeated the Boston Celtics 3–1 to make the NBA Finals for the third straight year.
-In the Finals, the Knicks lost to the Minneapolis Lakers, four games to one.
+In the Finals, the Knickerbockers lost to the Minneapolis Lakers, four games to one.
 The club would wait another 17 years to make an NBA championship final, winning it in 1970.

 NBA draft

 Note: This is not an extensive list; it only covers the first and second rounds, and any other players picked by the franchise that played at least one game in the league.